V.I.P. (American TV series): Merchandise

 On March 14, 2006, Sony Pictures Home Entertainment released the first season of V.I.P. on DVD in Region 1.

-Before the DVD, V.I.P. expanded to video game from Ubi Soft, for the PC, PlayStation, PlayStation 2, Game Boy Color and Game Boy Advance in 2001 and 2002.
+V.I.P. received video game adaptations from Ubi Soft, for the PC, PlayStation, PlayStation 2, Game Boy Color and Game Boy Advance in 2001 and 2002.
+An adaptation for Xbox was announced but cancelled.

 In 2000, Johnny Lightning released two sets of V.I.P. themed diecast cars in 1/64 scale.
 There were 8 different vehicles issued in total.

+TV Comics! published a comic based on the series in 2000.

 The series V.I.P. was co-produced with Telewizja Polsat from Poland.
-This is the first foreign series co-created by this station.
-This station is the exclusive broadcasting company in Poland.
+This is the first foreign series co-created by Telewizja Polsat, which exclusively aired the show in Poland.

 Awards and nominations

 In 1999, the series was nominated for a Primetime Emmy Award for Outstanding Main Title Theme Music.
 In 2002, V.I.P. was nominated for three Daytime Emmy Awards, winning one for Outstanding Single Camera Editing.